Autos and energy firms boost European shares as earnings roll in, banks held back

 Investors have high expectations for tech firms such as ASM, which have made strong gains this year.
 The sector is up 14 percent this year, the second best performing in Europe.

 UniCredit weighed on the banking index which fell 0.1 percent.
-The Italian bank's shares were down 0.9 percent after it said it had suffered a cyber attack giving unauthorized access to Italian clients' data.
+The Italian bank's shares were down 0.9 percent after it said it had suffered a cyber attack giving unauthorised access to Italian clients' data.

 "Cyber attacks are something we need to live with," said Meda.
 "It's more positive for cyber security stocks than it is negative for Unicredit."

 Swiss pharma company Lonza meanwhile shot 6.8 percent up to a record high after a better than expected second quarter and new mid-term targets.
+(Reporting by Helen Reid, editing by Kit Rees and Jon Boyle)